INCLUSIVE FITNESS: THE GRANDMOTHER HYPOTHESIS

 A Calming Perspective

-This hypothesis suggests that aging and caregiving are not "accidents" of nature—they are essential strategies for our survival as a species.
-It shows that being a "supporter" or a "helper" is just as biologically valuable as being the one "in the lead."
+This hypothesis suggests that aging and caregiving are essential strategies for our survival, not accidents.
+It validates that being a "supporter" is just as biologically valuable as being "in the lead."
+In the eyes of evolution, your ability to care for others is a massive fitness advantage.

 Gemini